 In the mid- late summer plants are harvested and dried, scents are extracted and stored for inclusion in our beautiful farm based product line in celebration of all things Adirondack!
 As founder & former owner of Sunfeather Natural Soap Company, I have enjoyed many years of creating fine soaps and body care for national distribution.

 Many people have asked to visit the Adirondack Fragrance Farm.
 In 2019 we opened two vacation rentals on remote parts of our property and will be adding the Healing Woods Cabin in Spring 2020.
-For more info and reservations visit www.ADKRiversideCabin.com.
+For more info and reservations visit the cabin’s website at www.ADKRiversideCabin.com.

 We also expanded our private label and custom work capabilities in 2019: